Ruby Franke used to offer parental advice. She’s now facing for child abuse

 Santa Clara-Ivins Public Safety said that the Department of Child and Family Services was contacted, and four minor children were taken into the agency’s care.

-Ms Franke and Ms Hildebrandt were then both arrested that same day and later charged with six felony counts of aggravated child abuse.
+Franke and Hildebrandt were then both arrested that same day and later charged with six felony counts of aggravated child abuse.

 The affidavit acknowledged that two days before the incident, “Ruby Franke was seen on a YouTube video filmed in Mr Hildebrandt’s downstairs”, which showcased that the women were “present in the home and having knowledge of the abuse, malnourishment, and neglect”.